lechandouri/datascience_assignments/README.md

-## Those are assignments for a Data Science cours, that I had to submit during my MSc Mathematics and Statistical Engineering at Paris Dauphine University PSL.
+## Those are assignments for a Data Science course, that I had to submit during my MSc Mathematics and Statistical Engineering at Paris Dauphine University PSL.
+They were done while learning, therefore there may be mistakes.